If you want to learn about the P0169 OBD2 code, this is the right place.

 - Electric system short circuits

-- Damage wiring connectors in powertrain control module.
+- Damage wiring connectors in the powertrain control module.

 Where to start the Wrong Fuel Drain process?